modera/ModeraNotificationBundle/README.md

 meta information stored in a specific notification-builder while second one - *setMetaProperty* can be used to specify one meta-property at time.

-Next method that we in our invocation chain is *setContextProperty*.
-While meta-information is stored in persistence storage with the notification's contents itself, context-properties will only during this specific request-response server cycle.
+Next method that we have in our invocation chain is *setContextProperty*.
+While meta-information is stored in persistence storage with the notification's contents itself, context-properties will only live during this specific request-response server cycle.
 Usually you may want to use context properties to tweak a specific notification channel configuration properties that affect how a notification is delivered, but once a notification is delivered these details can be discarded.